vbuchhold/routing-framework/README.md

 All files in this repository except the files in the directory `External` are licensed under the MIT license.
 External libraries are licensed under their respective licenses.
-Note that the compiled program `CalculateDemand` uses libraries that are released under the GNU GPLv3, and thus the compiled program `CalculateDemand` has to be under the GNU GPLv3.
+Note that the compiled programs `CalculateDemand` and `ComputeUnionBoundary` use libraries that are released under the GNU GPLv3, and thus the compiled programs `CalculateDemand` and `ComputeUnionBoundary` have to be under the GNU GPLv3.

 ## Prerequisites